aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/save-csv-tsv-and-txt/_index.md

 Sometimes, you want to convert or save a workbook with multiple worksheets into text format.
 For text formats (for example TXT, TabDelim, CSV, etc.), by default both Microsoft Excel and Aspose.Cells save the contents of the active worksheet only.

 The following code example explains how to save an entire workbook into text format.
-Load the source workbook which could be any Microsoft Excel or OpenOffice spreadsheet file (so XLS, XLSX, XLSM, XLSB, ODS and so on) with any number of worksheets.
+Load the source workbook, which could be any Microsoft Excel or OpenOffice spreadsheet file (so XLS, XLSX, XLSM, XLSB, ODS and so on) with any number of worksheets.

 When the code is executed, it converts the data of all sheets in the workbook to the TXT format.

 You can modify the same example to save your file to CSV.
 By default, [**TxtSaveOptions.GetSeparator()**](https://reference.aspose.com/cells/cpp/aspose.cells/txtsaveoptions/getseparator/) is a comma, so do not specify a separator if saving to CSV format.

 ```c++
 #include <iostream>